-Customer: A person or legal entity which subscribes to the Company's Services and thereby assumes responsibility for the payment of charges and compliance with the Company's Tariff.
+Customer: A person or legal entity which subscribes to the Company's Services and thereby assumes responsibility for the payment of charges and compliance with this Guidebook.

-Customer Commitment Date: The date in which the Company receives a firm commitment from a Customer for the provision of one of the Company's Data Service offerings.
+Customer Commitment Date: The date in which the Company receives a firm commitment from Customer for the provision of one of the Company's Data Service offerings.

-Customer Premises/Customer's Premises: Location(s) designated by a Customer where Service is originated/terminated.
+Customer('s) Premises: Location(s) designated by Customer where Service is originated/terminated.

-D-Channel: The Delta, Data, or D, Channel.
+D-Channel: The Delta, Data, or D Channel.
 Used to carry signaling and control information associated with B-Channels.
-D-Channel provides out-of-band signaling for a faster call setup, dynamic Channel allocation, and other call information.
-Also known as non facility associated signaling.
+Provides out-of-band signaling for a faster call setup, dynamic Channel allocation, and other call information.
+Also known as non-facility associated signaling.

-Data Services: Communication Services which are designed to allow the transfer of formatted information between points.
-Data Services include but are not limited to Frame Relay Service and ATM Service.
+Data Services: Communication Services designed to allow the transfer of formatted information between points.
+Data Services include Relay Service, and ATM/Cell Relay Service.

 DE: Discard Eligible.
-A Frame Relay service standard that specifies that data sent across a PVC in excess of that connection's CIR will be marked by the network as being eligible for discard by the network in the event of network congestion.
+A Frame Relay Service standard that specifies that data sent across a PVC in excess of that connection's CIR will be marked by the network as being eligible for discard by the network in the event of network congestion.